dadish/ProcessGraphQL/Readme.md

 ## API
 ### GraphQL endpoint
 If you wish to expose your GraphQL api, you can do so by calling a single method on ProcessGraphQL module in your template file.
 Here is what it might look like
 ```php
 <?php
 // /site/templates/graphql.php

 echo $modules->get('ProcessGraphQL')->executeGraphQL();
 ```
 This will automatically capture the GraphQL request from your client and respond to it.
 If you need some manual control on this, `executeGraphQL` accepts `$query` & `$variables` arguments and it will respond to them instead of trying to guess query from the client.
-This allows you to modify the request from the client before passing it to ProcessGraphQL..
+This allows you to modify the request from the client before passing it to ProcessGraphQL.
 Here how it might look like.
 ```php
 <?php
 // /site/templates/graphql.php